simonehagey/orbdot/docs/source/installation.rst

   for `MultiNest <https://github.com/JohannesBuchner/MultiNest>`_.

 .. note::
-    When using the nested sampling methods the user may choose between two packages: ``Nestle`` and ``PyMultiNest``.
+    When using the nested sampling methods the user may choose between two packages: Nestle and PyMultiNest.
 The latter is generally faster and more robust, but it can be tricky to install, and thus it is not a requirement to use this code.

-    ``Nestle`` is included in the ``requirements.txt`` file, and will be installed automatically.
-If you wish to use ``PyMultiNest``, you will have to follow their installation instructions `here <https://johannesbuchner.github.io/PyMultiNest/install.html>`_.
+    Nestle is included in the ``requirements.txt`` file and will be installed automatically.
+In order to use PyMultiNest, you will have to follow their installation instructions `here <https://johannesbuchner.github.io/PyMultiNest/install.html>`_.